 - There are active and passive resources.
 An active resource is the CPU or a network adapter for protocol processing, it provides a service.
-A passive resource is the main memory, bandwidth, or a file system; it denotes some system capability required by active resources. - A resource can be either used exclusively by one process at the time or shared between various processes.
+A passive resource is the main memory, bandwidth, or a file system; it denotes some system capability required by active resources. - A resource can either be used exclusively by one process at the time or shared between various processes.
 Active resources are often exclusive, passive resources can usually be shared among processes. - A resource that exists only once in the system is known as a single resource, otherwise it is a multiple resource.
 In a transputer based multiprocessor system the individual CPU is a multiple resource.

-Each resource has a capacity which results from the ability of a certain task to perform over the resource in a given time-span.
+Each resource has a capacity which results from the ability to perform tasks on the resource in a given time-span.
 In this context capacity refers to CPU capacity, frequency range or, for example, to the amount of storage.
 For real-time scheduling only the temporal division of resource capacity among real-time processes is of interest.